 This VPN solution was becoming out-dated and slow, and Irish in Britain wanted a more reliable and modern approach to IT that would enable them to increase their business productivity.

 Axon introduced Irish in Britain to Microsoft Office 365.
-A cloud-based solution, Office 365 lets businesses store all of their company data, emails and business applications on Microsoft servers and access it remotely via a secure internet connection.
+A cloud-based solution, Microsoft 365 lets businesses store all of their company data, emails and business applications on Microsoft servers and access it remotely via a secure internet connection.

 The software offers Microsoft Office Professional Plus – which provides the latest versions of the Office applications including Word, Excel, PowerPoint and OneNote; Exchange Online which gives access to email, calendar and contacts; SharePoint Online – a product that enables users to access and share documents from a single location; and Lync Online – a communication tool offering instant messaging, audio and video calling, live web conferencing and online meetings.